CloudGeometry/cg-devx-docs/docs/platform_engineering.md

 focus on a subset of cloud services to support specific workloads.

 It’s important to remember that an Internal Developer Platform isn’t a silver bullet.
 It’s a long-term commitment to Services at scale.
-It’s not appropriate for all workloads, teams, or organisations.
+It’s not appropriate for all workloads, teams, or organizations.